-The vast deserts of the American West are home to numerous myths, mysteries, including relics left behind of long forgotten people.
+MYSTERY WIRE — The vast deserts of the American West are home to numerous myths, mysteries, including relics left behind of long forgotten people.
 This includes oddly shaped structures found in some of the most remote and inhospitable spots in Nevada.
-The I-Team received a collection of photos taken at different spots around the country of large arrows on the ground.
-Aired on Nov.
+The story originally aired on Nov.
 19, 2013, on KLAS TV in Las Vegas.

 Even from the vantage point of a helicopter, it’s not easy to pick out the odd shape that sits on the desert floor on the north side of Mormon Mesa, but there it is — a concrete arrow seemingly created for the benefit of sky people, not unlike the famed Nazca Lines of Peru, or maybe exotic agriglyphs that appear in crop fields.